inet-framework/inet-showcases/general/mobility/doc/index.rst

    :end-at: offsetHeading

 ``host[0]`` will move along a circle, orbiting around the center of the playground.
-The other hosts will use ``AttachedMobility``, and will be attached to ``host[0]`` with various offsets, summarized on the following image:
+The other hosts will use :ned:`AttachedMobility`, and will be attached to ``host[0]`` with various offsets, summarized on the following image: